Track Issues +AI

 But I was still confused.

 No one was clearly explaining the subject matter.
-No one was saying, “Here’s exactly what the situation is and what you need to do.”
+No one was saying, “Here’s exactly what the situation is and here’s exactly what you need to do.”

 The more I read, the more I realized that either nobody understood what was going on or they couldn’t explain it in easy to understand terms.

-The truth was, I didn’t fully understand it myself but I had read enough to know that I understood it better than anyone else who was writing the guides.
+The truth was, I didn’t have all of the answers myself, but I had read enough to know that I understood it better than anyone else who was writing the guides.

 And with that, I opened up a Medium column and wrote my first ADA compliance article, now titled, ADA Compliance for Websites in Plain English.
 It was an instant hit.
 For two years, it ranked #1 on Google for “ADA website compliance.”